LedgerHQ/ledger-live/.changeset/polite-eyes-complain.md

 ---
-"@ledgerhq/react-ui": patch
+"@ledgerhq/react-ui": minor
 ---

-Update alert component
+Update alert component.
+Add new secondary and sucess types.
+Change border-radius, colors and other css details.